dmytro-anokhin/url-image/README.md

 Maximum size of a decoded image in pixels.
 If this property is not specified, the width and height of a decoded is not limited and may be as big as the image itself.

+**`loadCachedAnimation: Animation?`**

+Animation to apply when the image is loaded from the cache.
+By default, there is no animation.

+**`loadFromNetworkAnimation: Animation?`**

+Animation to apply when the image is loaded from the network.
+By default, there is no animation.

 **`cachePolicy: CachePolicy`**

 The cache policy controls how the image loaded from cache.